Nanoplastics Conference at the European Parliament, organized by MEP Ondřej Knotek and ALLATRA GRC

 BRUSSELS, Belgium – On February 24, 2026, the European Parliament became the venue for a key international dialogue.
 The expert conference titled “NANOPLASTICS: HIDDEN CONNECTIONS AND EMERGING RISKS” opened a discussion on one of the most pressing environmental and public health issues of our time.

-Held under the auspices of Member of the European Parliament Ondřej Knotek and in close cooperation with the ALLATRA Global Research Center, the event brought together leading scientists from around the world with Members of the European Parliament.”
+Held under the auspices of Member of the European Parliament Ondřej Knotek and in close cooperation with the ALLATRA Global Research Center, the event brought together leading scientists from around the world and Members of the European Parliament.

 The aim of the conference was to draw attention to the growing threat of micro- and nanoplastics as an invisible yet increasingly serious form of pollution that goes beyond the scope of traditional environmental and health issues.
-Experts emphasized that these particles now penetrate the air, water, the food chain, and the human body, posing a complex challenge to both human health and the stability of natural systems.
+Experts emphasized that these particles now penetrate the air, water, food chains, and the human body, posing a complex challenge to both human health and the stability of natural systems.
 They also pointed to the need to seek constructive solutions for future legislation and research, particularly in light of the unprecedented invisible pollution of the Mediterranean Sea by micro- and nanoplastics.
-The concentration of microplastics in its surface waters is four times higher than in the area of the so-called Pacific garbage patch.
+The concentration of microplastics in its surface waters is four times higher than in the area of the so-called Great Pacific Garbage Patch.

 Microplastics in the Mediterranean Sea

-The opening of the conference featured addresses by the organizator of the event, Ondřej Knotek, Member of the European Parliament and member of the Patriots for Europe political group; Pastor Mark Burns, Chairman of the Spiritual Diplomats initiative and spiritual advisor to the U.S. President Donald Trump; and Maryna Ovtsynova, President of the ALLATRA International Public Movement and an expert on global risk strategy.
+The conference opening featured addresses by the event organizer, Ondřej Knotek, Member of the European Parliament and member of the Patriots for Europe political group; Pastor Mark Burns, Chairman of the Spiritual Diplomats initiative and spiritual advisor to the U.S. President Donald Trump; and Maryna Ovtsynova, President of the ALLATRA International Public Movement and an expert on global risk strategy.

-From left to right: O. Knotek, J. Ahn, A. Masny, A. Kotlyar
+From left to right: O. Knotek, J. Ahn, A. Masny, and A. Kotlyar at the European Parliament during the conference “NANOPLASTICS: HIDDEN CONNECTIONS AND EMERGING RISKS”

 In his opening remarks, MEP Ing.
-Ondřej Knotek (Czech Republic) emphasized that, in his view, climate policy should not focus solely on rapid emissions reductions without taking into account costs, broader impacts, and other factors that influence climate and public health. „There are other factors that are also involved in climate stability.
-And this is fully being ignored“, stated the MEP Knotek.
+Ondřej Knotek (Czech Republic) emphasized that, in his view, climate policy should not focus solely on rapid emissions reduction without taking into account costs, broader impacts, and other factors that influence climate and public health.
+“There are other elements that are also involved in climate stability, and this is fully being ignored“, stated MEP Knotek.

-Pastor Mark Burns (USA) described nanoplastics as an “invisible threat” that is already affecting the daily lives of people around the world and emphasized the moral and social dimension of protecting health and future generations.
-In his remarks, he stated: “The Spiritual Diplomats global initiative, which I have the privilege to chair, is already taking the nanoplastics issue into its official work.”
+Pastor Mark Burns (USA) described nanoplastics as an invisible threat that is already affecting the daily lives of people around the world and emphasized the moral and social dimension of protecting health and future generations.
+In his remarks, he stated: “The global initiative, Spiritual Diplomacy, which I have the privilege to chair, has recognized the nanoplastics issue as one of the key areas of work.”
 He also added: “Nanoplastics are not a left or right issue.
 Not religious or secular.
-We believe this is a moral obligation: to protect life, to protect health, and to speak early — not after the cost becomes irreversible.”
+We believe this is a moral obligation to protect life, to protect health, and to speak early — not after the cost becomes irreversible.”

-Maryna Ovtsynova (USA), President of ALLATRA IPM, presented the work and expertise of the ALLATRA GRC.
-“Also today from this podium are speaking representatives of the ALLATRA Global Research Center who have traveled from the United States, Israel, Germany, and the Czech Republic, and Israel.
-Although they constitute only a part of a broader international scientific team — which includes specialists affiliated with leading global institutions — they will present the collective expert findings and analytical conclusions developed by the ALLATRA Global Research Center, including an assessment of the potential consequences of micro- and nanoplastic proliferation for human health and ecosystem safety.”
+ALLATRA IPM President Maryna Ovtsynova (USA) presented the work and expertise of the ALLATRA GRC.
+“Also, joining me at this podium today are representatives of our research center who have traveled here from the United States, Israel, Germany, and Czech Republic.
+And you need to understand: while they represent only a portion of a much broader international scientific consortium, one that includes experts affiliated with leading institutions around the world, they are here to present the collective research findings and analytical conclusions of the ALLATRA Global Research Center, including a comprehensive assessment of the potential consequences of micro- and nanoplastic proliferation for human health and ecosystem integrity.”

-The conference continued with four expert panels, in which speakers presented research findings and the conclusions of a study focused on micro- and nanoplastics in the biosphere, their impact on human health, the environment, and global natural processes, as well as first steps toward the solutions.
+The conference continued with four expert panels where speakers presented research findings and the conclusions of a study focused on micro- and nanoplastics in the biosphere, their impact on human health, the environment, and global natural processes, as well as first steps toward the solutions.

-Dr. John Ahn, Ph.D., MBA (USA) stated: “When they enter the bloodstream, these particles can circulate throughout the body.
-They have been detected across multiple tissues and organ systems — including the liver, kidneys, heart and blood vessels, placenta, and breast milk.”
+Dr. John Ahn, Ph.D., MBA (USA) stated: “When they enter the bloodstream, these particles can circulate through the body.
+They've been detected across multiple tissues and organ systems, including the liver, kidneys, heart and blood vessels, placenta, and breast milk.”

 HOW MICRO- AND NANOPLASTICS AFFECT HUMAN HEALTH

-The second block focused on the impact of micro- and nanoplastics on human health, including cellular damage mechanisms and the presentation of key medical findings.
+The second block focused on the impact of micro- and nanoplastics on human health, including cellular damage mechanisms, and presentation of key medical findings.

-Alexander Masny, MSc (Germany) pointed out a crucial finding regarding micro- and nanoplastics: due to their extremely small size and electric charge, nanoplastic particles can penetrate cells and reach the mitochondria.
-In doing so, they may disrupt their normal function and thus impair the cell’s ability to efficiently produce energy and carry out essential life processes.
-He emphasized: „The surface charge of micro- and nanoplastics plays an important role in determining their behavior in biological systems.“
+Alexander Masny, MSc (Germany) pointed out a crucial finding regarding micro- and nanoplastics: due to their extremely small size and electric charge, nanoplastic particles can penetrate cells and reach mitochondria.
+In doing so, they may disrupt the normal function of mitochondria and thus impair the cell’s ability to efficiently produce energy and carry out essential life processes.
+He emphasized: “The surface charge of micro- and nanoplastics plays an important role in determining their behavior in biological systems.“

-IMPACT OF MNPS ON THE ENVIRONMENT AND ATMOSPHERE & INFLUENCE OF GEODYNAMIC PROCESSES
+IMPACT OF MICRO- AND NANOPLASTICS ON THE ENVIRONMENT AND ATMOSPHERE & INFLUENCE OF GEODYNAMIC PROCESSES

 The third block expanded the discussion to a planetary scale and highlighted the impact of these particles on the environment, the atmosphere, and related natural processes.

-As presented by RNDr.
-Jan Kára, Ph.D.
-(Czech Republic): “One fact that is already established is that micro- and nanoplastics do affect the water cycle and may contribute to more frequent creation of hail as well as creation of larger hailstones.”
-Later in his speech he mentioned the hypothesis that “the pollution with micro- and nanoplastics possibly impacts the ocean-atmosphere gas exchange, cloud formation, water cycle, as well as heat transfer within the ocean.”
-He highlighted, according to our estimates, the time window of opportunity for substantial progress is several years, not decades.
+As presented by Jan Kára, Ph.D.
+(Czech Republic), “One fact we already know is that micro- and nanoplastics do affect water cycle and may contribute to more frequent creation of hail and creation of larger hailstones.”
+Later in his speech, he mentioned a hypothesis that “pollution with micro- and nanoplastics possibly impacts the ocean-atmosphere gas exchange, cloud formation, water cycle, as well as heat transfer within the ocean.”
+He stated: “According to our estimates, the window of opportunity for substantial progress is several years, not decades.”

 Hail growth in Europe

-The final, fourth block focused on research perspectives, possible solutions, and the need for concrete political and international actions.
-The discussion emphasized the need to significantly strengthen support for research focused on studying the interactions of nanoplastics and biological systems, including the ubiquitous effects of their surface charge, as well as to initiate closer interdisciplinary collaboration between medicine, environmental sciences, and geosciences.
+The final, fourth block focused on research prospects, possible solutions, and the need for concrete political and international actions.
+The discussion emphasized the need to significantly strengthen support for research focused on studying interactions between nanoplastics and biological systems, including the ubiquitous effects of their surface charge, as well as to initiate closer interdisciplinary collaboration between medicine, environmental sciences, and geosciences.

-In the conclusion of the conference, speakers highlighted the necessity of integrating the risks of nanoplastics into European policy and regulatory frameworks in the fields of environmental protection and public health.
+In the conference conclusion, speakers highlighted the necessity of integrating the risks of nanoplastics into European policy and regulatory frameworks in environmental protection and public health.
 An important topic was also the need to increase public awareness and to strengthen institutional transparency in communicating evidence-based environmental threats.

-The event included a discussion with an audience in which the question was raised as to what can realistically be done in this area and whether stronger pressure from below is needed, i.e., greater public involvement, rather than expecting politicians to change their approach on their own.
+The event included a discussion with an audience where the question was raised as to what can realistically be done in this area and whether stronger pressure from below is needed, i.e., greater public involvement rather than expecting politicians to change their approach on their own.

 Ondřej Knotek reiterated that the problem of micro- and nanoplastics is politically ignored because it is not directly visible and at the same time undermines existing ideological frameworks, such as the interpretation of climate change closely linked to fossil fuels.